experimentarium/times/docs/part-2/03-parameters.md

 ```{figure} assets/image9.png
 :name: inheritance-aggregation-rules-parameters
 :align: center

 Inheritance and aggregation rules for timeslice specific parameters in TIMES.
 ```

 ### Overview of user input parameters

-A list of all user input parameters (except for those specific to the TIMES-MACRO variants) is given in Table 13.
+A list of all user input parameters (except for those specific to the TIMES-MACRO variants) is given in {numref}`user-input-parameters`.
 For the MACRO input parameters, the reader is advised to consult the separate documentation.
 In order to facilitate the recognition by the user of to which part of the model a parameter relates the following naming conventions apply to the prefixes of the parameters ({numref}`uip-naming-conventions`).

 :::{table} Naming conventions for user input parameters.
 :name: uip-naming-conventions